ChristiLewis/readme-gen/README.md

   README-GENIE

   ## Overview
-  >As a CLI (Command Line Interface) tool, README-gen-ie walks the user through their project to organize and communicate to the community what they planned, completed, and wish to develop further.>
+  >As a CLI (Command Line Interface) tool, README-GENIE walks the user through their project to organize and communicate to the community what they planned, completed, and wish to develop further.

   <!--GO AHEAD AND MANUALLY FIX THIS MARKDOWN FILE SO THE TABLE OF CONTENTS AND THE INSTALLATION NOTES LOOK LIKE A LIST.
 I'M TRYING TO SOLVE PRINTING THE CHOICES ARRAY FROM THE INDEX.JS FILE AS AN OBJECT SO IT LOOKS MORE LIKE A LIST- IS IT A PARSE FUNCTION?
 FOUND https://www.w3schools.com/js/js_json_parse.asp OR IS IT A STRING  https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toString-->